 The migration to digital broadcasting technologies has been completed in some countries, while others are in the process of completing the transition.
 The Final Reports of last study periods indicate that the transition results in a variety of strategies, plans and implementation actions that achieve a successful process to maximize the benefits.

-The ITU Telecommunication Development Sector (ITU-D) can continue playing a role in helping Member States evaluate the technical and economic issues involved in the transition to digital technologies and services.
+The ITU Telecommunication Development Sector (ITU-D) can continue playing a role in helping Member States evaluate the technical and economic issues involved in the adoption and implementation of digital technologies and services.
 On these matters, ITU-D has been collaborating closely with both the ITU Radiocommunication (ITU-R) and the ITU Telecommunication Standardization Sector (ITU-T), thus avoiding duplication.

-ITU had been working to analyse and identify best practices for the transition from analogue to digital broadcasting.
-It is important to emphasize the report on ITU-D Question 11-3/2 of the 2010-2014 study period, which identifies public policies that should be applied as means for countries to be able to start the digital transition.
+ITU had been working to analyse and identify best practices for the adoption and implementation of digital broadcasting, including new and innovative systems.

-It is also important to mention the Digital Terrestrial Television Broadcasting Switchover (DSO) database, which contains information on relevant events (e.g. workshops, frequency coordination meetings and seminars), publications (e.g. ITU-R and ITU-D, roadmaps and workshop presentations), websites (e.g. ITU-R and ITU-D, GE06), contacts and sources of information.

 In this context, the reports from the last study periods presented best practices that accelerate the transition and narrow the digital divide by deploying new services, communication strategies for public awareness on digital broadcasting, and radio spectrum issues related to the analogue switch-off process, among other case studies.

 It is also important to acknowledge the relationship between different environments, notably broadcasting and broadband, and the necessity to treat broadcasting in a more general manner and consider the relationship among the various networks which deliver audiovisual content.
+As well as, the adoption and implementation of new and innovative broadcasting services and applications.

 Moreover, the broadcasting arena is changing and the offers to users are evolving.
 New experiences in accessing audiovisual content are being provided, and one of the consequences of these new offers is that users no longer have only the traditional media services/applications.
 They are instead starting to experience different ways of watching audiovisual content in their broadcasting services.
+It is important, in this context, to analyze other digital audiovisual service offers, and new and emerging broadcasting/audiovisual content distribution systems, services, and applications, including OTTs and other distribution platforms, such as satellite and cable networks, to assess the television landscape.

 Therefore, to implement new broadcasting technologies, services and applications in this new environment, which seems to be heading towards a global media strategy for service providers and not restricting the service offers to the traditional broadcasting market, it seems that consolidation, co-investment and infrastructure sharing are key trends to reduce costs and allow massive investments in network deployment and content delivery.